Type 94 Tankette Model 2594 : Imperial Japanese Army

 |Description||Camouflaged, Japanese, Type 94, two man tankette of welded and rivetted construction.
 The vehicles' serial number is '88'.
 The Australian Army Military History Section allocated the case number 'S125' to this vehicle after its capture and transfer to Australia.
 This number is painted on the outside of the rear cargo door.
 The vehicle has been camouflaged in a four colour pattern consisting of sand yellow, olive drab, green and brick red.
 The drive sprockets are mounted at the front of the vehicle, with four rubber tyred road wheels and two return rollers on each side.
 The trailing idler wheels are at the rear.
 The turret is offset to the starboard side of the hull and is missing the machine gun.|

 Initials and service numbers have been scratched into the paint of the tankette.
-Most have been subsequently painted over, but are completely or partially legible.
+Most have been painted over by the current camouflage sceme, but are completely or partially legible.
 On the right front of the tankette is scratched a circle.
 Within this is scratched 'NX TPR / TJG / 14/8/45 / B'PAPAN' Beneath the circle is scratched 'BORNEO'.
 Further right is 'X15107[illegible] / B PAPAN'.
 On the left front is scratched 'TX[illegible numbers] / EB / 1[illegible] 7 45'. beneath the entrance at the back is scratched R S[illegible] / R.A.N'.
 On the door is scratched 'VX57861 TN BUNBURY' [VX57861 Sapper Thomas Neville Bunbury] and further down 'EH'.

 On the right, towards the back of the tankette, are the initials 'CA'.
 Scratched underneath the paint of the Japanese rising sun flag is VX4486 MCHALLORAN / BALIK' [VX4486 John Frederick O'Halloran].
 The service number 'VX4486' is also scratched into the turret.
 Scratched into the back hatch of the turret is ' A Nicholl / HR McLift [sic] / BNMA.
 On the side of the turrett is scratched 'VX145995 / SPR LY ESS DG' [VX145995 Sapper David Gordon Lyness 2/2 Aust Railway Construction Company'] and 'BERNARD [sic] RAN'.